Royals' Ventura killed in car crash in Dominican Republic | FOX Sports

 In a surreal coincidence, the 33-year-old Marte played his final game in the big leagues for Arizona on Aug.
 6, 2014.
 Ventura started that game for Kansas City.

+”Today is a very sad day for our entire game and particularly for the many loyal fans in the Dominican Republic, the home of both Yordano Ventura and Andy Marte,” Commissioner Rob Manfred said in a statement.

-”We are deeply saddened to learn of the tragic passing of Andy Marte and Yordano Ventura,” players’ union executive Tony Clark said. ”It’s never easy to lose a member of our fraternity, and there are no words to describe the feeling of losing two young men in the prime of their lives.
+Said players’ union head Tony Clark: ”It’s never easy to lose a member of our fraternity, and there are no words to describe the feeling of losing two young men in the prime of their lives.
 Our thoughts and prayers go out to their families, friends, teammates and fans throughout the United States and Latin America.”

 Moore said he spoke to Miami general manager Mike Hill early Sunday, in part because Moore admired the grace and heart in which the Marlins organization dealt with Fernandez’s death.